-(a) For a Resource contracted by ERCOT under paragraph (4) of Section 6.5.1.1, ERCOT Control Area Authority, ERCOT shall increase the O&M cost such that every point on the MOC curve is greater than the effective Value of Lost Load (VOLL) in $/MWh.
+(a) For a Resource contracted by ERCOT under paragraph (4) of Section 6.5.1.1, ERCOT Control Area Authority, to address an anticipated Emergency Condition related to ERCOT-wide capacity insufficiency, ERCOT shall increase the O&M cost such that every point on the MOC curve is greater than the effective Value of Lost Load (VOLL) in $/MWh.

+(b) For a Resource contracted by ERCOT under paragraph (4) of Section 6.5.1.1 to address an anticipated Emergency Condition related to a transmission constraint concern, the MOC curve for the Resource shall be determined considering the Shadow Price caps of the transmission constraints for which the Resource was procured to help manage and resolve, and considering variations in transmission system topology.
+ERCOT shall set the MOC curve equal to the highest value (in $/MWh) that is expected to allow SCED to Dispatch the Resource.
+The value that will be used for the MOC curve shall be initially determined and communicated as part of a Market Notice issued when the Resource is first available for ERCOT deployment.
+The MOC curve may be modified by ERCOT to ensure that the Resource is Dispatched by SCED to help resolve transmission congestion in Real-Time or to allow the Resource to be Dispatched by SCED after other Resources.
+Any modification to the MOC curve by ERCOT shall be communicated by Market Notice.

-(b) Notwithstanding the MOC calculation described in paragraph (1) above, the MOC for ESRs shall be set at the RTSWCAP.
+(c) Notwithstanding the MOC calculation described in paragraph (1) above, the MOC for ESRs shall be set at the RTSWCAP.
 No later than December 31, 2023, ERCOT and stakeholders shall submit a report to TAC that includes a recommendation to continue the existing approach or a proposal to implement an alternative approach to determine the MOC for ESRs.

-(c) For Quick Start Generation Resources (QSGRs) the MOC shall be adjusted in accordance with Verifiable Cost Manual Appendix 7, Calculation of the Variable O&M Value and Incremental Heat Rate used in Real Time Mitigation for Quick Start Generation Resources (QSGRs).
+(d) For Quick Start Generation Resources (QSGRs) the MOC shall be adjusted in accordance with Verifiable Cost Manual Appendix 7, Calculation of the Variable O&M Value and Incremental Heat Rate used in Real Time Mitigation for Quick Start Generation Resources (QSGRs).

-(d) For hydro Generation Resources, the MOC shall be adjusted in accordance with Verifiable Cost Manual, Appendix 10, Setting the variables used in Mitigated Offer Cap for Hydro Generating Resources.
+(e) For hydro Generation Resources, the MOC shall be adjusted in accordance with Verifiable Cost Manual, Appendix 10, Setting the variables used in Mitigated Offer Cap for Hydro Generating Resources.

-(e) During the Adjustment Period, a QSE representing a Resource may submit Exceptional Fuel Cost as a volume-weighted average fuel price for use in the MOC calculation for that Resource.
+(f) During the Adjustment Period, a QSE representing a Resource may submit Exceptional Fuel Cost as a volume-weighted average fuel price for use in the MOC calculation for that Resource.
 To qualify as Exceptional Fuel Cost, the submission must meet the following conditions:

 (i) For all Resources, the weighted average fuel price must exceed FIP for the applicable Operating Day, plus a threshold parameter value of $1/MMBtu, plus the applicable fuel adder.
 For Resources without approved verifiable costs, the fuel adder will be set to the default value assigned to Resources with approved verifiable costs, as defined in the Verifiable Cost Manual.
 The threshold parameter value in this paragraph shall be recommended by the Wholesale Market Subcommittee (WMS) and approved by the TAC.
 ERCOT shall update the threshold value on the first day of the month following TAC approval unless otherwise directed by the TAC.
 ERCOT shall provide a Market Notice prior to implementation of a revised parameter value.